RSS

 Richard Charnin (TruthIsAll)

 The probability analysis is straightforward; it is not a theoretical exercise.
-It is a mathematical proof of conspiracy based on factual data (552 Warren Commission witnesses, at least 14 unnatural deaths, corresponding mortality rates) and the Poisson probability formula.
-The numbers and probabilities speak for themselves.
-This is a challenge to those who still claim that the deaths do not prove a conspiracy: To substantiate your claim, you must refute the data (i.e., the Warren Commission witness list), the unnatural mortality rates and the use of the Poisson formula.
+It is a mathematical proof of conspiracy based on historic mortality statistics, death rates.
+The probabilities are calculated using the Poisson formula.
+This is a challenge to those who claim that the deaths do not prove a conspiracy: To substantiate your claim, you must refute the witnesses cause of death, unnatural mortality rates and the Poisson formula.

 An actuary engaged by the London Times calculated the probability that at least EIGHTEEN witnesses would die within three years of the JFK assassination as 1 in 100,000 TRILLION.
 The calculation is mentioned in the 1973 film Executive Action based on a book by the original JFK researcher and lawyer Mark Lane.
 The film starred Burt Lancaster, Robert Ryan and Will Geer.

-However, at least 40 of 1400 JFK-related witnesses died unnaturally in the three years following the assassination.
-Assuming the conservative national 0.000542 unnatural mortality rate, the probability is less than 1 in 100 TRILLION TRILLION.
+The actuary’s probability is actually very conservative.
+At least 42 JFK-related witnesses died unnaturally in the three years following the assassination.
+Using the 0.000220 WEIGHTED JFK-witness mortality rate, the probability is E-53 (1/TRILLION^4).

-A new book by Richard Belzer and David Wayne, Hit List: An In-Depth Investigation into the Mysterious Deaths of Witnesses to the JFK Assassination, is a comprehensive study of fifty witness deaths and cites the probability calculations presented here.
+Hit List: An In-Depth Investigation into the Mysterious Deaths of Witnesses to the JFK Assassination by Richard Belzer and David Wayne is a comprehensive analysis of fifty witness deaths and cites the probability calculations presented here.

-In Crossfire author Jim Marrs lists 103 individuals related to the assassination who died mysteriously from 1963-1978.
-Lee Harvey Oswald is not on the list but should be.
-The list was the starting point used in the analysis.
+Crossfire by Jim Marrs lists 103 individuals related to the assassination who died mysteriously from 1963-1978.
+The latest version refers to my analysis.

-There are three possibilities.
-The 15 unnatural deaths were…
+There are two possibilities.
+The 18 unnatural deaths were…

-We can confidently rule out 1) and 2).
-Then if the 15 unnatural deaths were related, what was the connection?
+We can confidently rule out 1).
+Then if the 18 unnatural deaths were related, what was the connection?

 Once you have eliminated the impossible, whatever remains, however improbable, is the truth. – Arthur Conan Doyle